IQDevs/Awesome-IQDevs/README.md

 * [ActiveMQ](http://activemq.apache.org/) : A message broker written in Java together with a full JMS client
 * [Gearman](http://gearman.org/) : A generic application framework to farm out work to other machines or processes

-## Databases
-* [Redis](https://redis.io/) : An in-memory database that persists on disk
-* [RocksDB](rocksdb.org/) : Embeddable persistent key-value store for fast storage, developed and maintained by Facebook Database Engineering Team
-* [memcached](https://memcached.org/) : High-performance, distributed memory object caching system
-* [Graph Engine](https://www.graphengine.io/) : RAM Store + Computation Engine + Graph Model (by Microsoft)
-* [PouchDB](https://pouchdb.com/) : Open-source JavaScript database inspired by Apache CouchDB that's designed to run well within the browser
-* [MongoDB](https://www.mongodb.com/) : MongoDB stores data in JSON-like documents that can vary in structure, offering a dynamic, flexible schema.
-MongoDB was also designed for high availability and scalability, with built-in replication and auto-sharding
-* [RethinkDB](https://www.rethinkdb.com/) : JSON.
-Scales to multiple machines with very little effort.
-Open source
-* [h2](http://www.h2database.com) : H2 is free SQL database written in Java
-* [PostgreSQL](https://www.postgresql.org) : PostgreSQL is an advanced object-relational database management system that supports an extended subset of the SQL standard, including transactions, foreign keys, subqueries, triggers, user-defined types and functions
-* [KairosDB](https://kairosdb.github.io) : KairosDB is a fast distributed scalable time series database written on top of Cassandra
-* [Realm](https://realm.io) : Realm makes it easy to build reactive apps, realtime collaborative features, and offline-first experiences

-## Build/Deployment Environments
-* [Vagrant](https://www.vagrantup.com) : A tool for building and distributing development environments
-* [Docker](https://www.docker.com/) : An open source project to pack, ship and run any application as a lightweight container
-* [Habitat](https://www.habitat.sh) : Habitat is a new approach to automation that focuses on the application instead of the infrastructure it runs on.
-With Habitat, the apps you build, deploy, and manage behave consistently in any runtime — metal, VMs, containers, and PaaS.
-You'll spend less time on the environment and more time building features
-* [Hatch](https://github.com/ofek/hatch/blob/master/README.rst) : Hatch is a modern way to manage Python development environment.

-## programming Languages
-### General Purpose
- * [Python](https://www.python.org) : Python is a clear and powerful object-oriented programming language, comparable to Perl, Ruby, Scheme, or Java
- * [TypeScript](http://www.typescriptlang.org) : A superset of JavaScript that compiles to clean JavaScript output
- * [Node.js](https://nodejs.org/en/) : Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications
- * [Go](https://golang.org) : An open source programming language that makes it easy to build simple, reliable, and efficient software
- * [C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/) : Simple, general-purpose, object-oriented programming language
- * [Elixir](https://elixir-lang.org/) : Dynamic, functional language designed for building scalable and maintainable applications
-### System Programming
- * [Rust](https://www.rust-lang.org/en-US/) : Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety
- * [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
- * [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation
-### Mobile Development
- * [React Native](https://facebook.github.io/react-native/) : A framework for building native apps with React
- * [Kotlin](https://kotlinlang.org) : Statically typed programming language for modern multiplatform applications
- * [Swift](https://developer.apple.com/swift/) : Swift is a powerful and intuitive programming language for macOS, iOS, watchOS and tvOS.
-Writing Swift code is interactive and fun, the syntax is concise yet expressive, and Swift includes modern features developers love.
-Swift code is safe by design, yet also produces software that runs lightning-fast.
- * [Xamarin](https://www.xamarin.com/) : Build & design a mobile app using Xamarin's cross-platform development software which simplifies mobile application creation.
-Download a free trial today
- * [Kivy](https://kivy.org) : Open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps
- * [Ionic](http://ionicframework.com) : Use your Angular 2+ knowledge to build iOS and Android apps

-## Package Managers/Build Tools
-* [NPM](https://www.npmjs.com/) : The package manager for JavaScript
-* [Yarn](https://yarnpkg.com/en/) : A new package manager for JavaScript
-* [Brew](https://brew.sh/) : The missing package manager for macOS

-## Libraries
-* [NetworkX](https://networkx.github.io/) : Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks
-* [JavaScript graphics library](https://en.wikipedia.org/wiki/JavaScript_graphics_library) :  is a collection of functions used to aid in the creation of graphics for either the HTML5 canvas element or SVG.
-* [Best Resume Ever](https://github.com/salomonelli/best-resume-ever) : Build fast and easy multiple beautiful resumes and create your best CV ever!
-Made with Vue and LESS

 ## Embedded Systems/Microkernels
 * [PlatformIO](http://platformio.org/) : PlatformIO is an open source ecosystem for IoT development.
 Cross-platform build system and library manager.
 Continuous and IDE integration.
 Arduino and MBED compatible.
 Ready for Cloud compiling.
 * [IncludeOS](www.includeos.org/) : A performant, minimal unikernel operating system for the cloud